laclouis5/globox/README.md

 - [ ] UI interface

 ## Acknowledgement
 This repo is based on the work of [Rafael Padilla](https://github.com/rafaelpadilla/review_object_detection_metrics).
-The goal of this repo is to improve the performance and flexibility.
+The goal of this repo is to improve the performance and flexibility and to provide additional tools.

 ## Contribution
 Feel free to contribute, any help you can offer with this project is most welcome.
 Some suggestions where help is needed: